sveltejs/svelte/.changeset/strong-coins-peel.md

 'svelte': patch
 ---

-The migration warning when slots cannot be migrated due to naming conflicts now states the name of the slot causing the issue
+fix: improve error message for migration errors when slot would be renamed